SeQuSoS-Project/TripleBranchNet/README.md

 # TripleBranchNet
 This repository contains a series of Python scripts to download, preprocess, analyze, train, and evaluate a machine learning model for the purpose of detecting crosstalk induced fidelity degredation in MNISQ based circuits.

+## How to cite

+TripleBranchNet is free-to-use and to modify.
+However, you must add reference [1] in case of any publication/production/execution/etc.

+[1] to be updated later.

 # Directory Structure
 The project is organized into a sequential workflow, with each script performing a specific step.
 The scripts expect a relative directory structure to maintain portability.